 Speaking of looking for quick answers to questions...

-Typically, people are coming to these articles with the intent of skimming them until they find the section(s) that answers their questions.
+Typically, people are coming to blog articles with the intent of skimming them until they find the section(s) that answers their questions or pique their interest.

 8. Make social sharing is accessible on all devices